linear-b/gitstream/docs/cm-file.md

 !!! note

-    The `.cm/gitstream.cm` is special, as it allows for repository level configuration such as `config.admin`.
+    The `.cm/gitstream.cm` is special, as it allows repository-level configuration such as `config.admin`.

 ### Organization automation rules